SylwiaGrudkowska/JDemetra-documentation/pages/theory/Calendars_example.md

   |Nov-13      |4         |4         |4         |4         |5         |5         |4|
   |Dec-13      |5         |5         |4         |4         |4         |4         |5|

-Next, the contrast variables are calculated (Table 7.11) as a result of the linear transformation applied to the variables presented in table below.
+Next, the contrast variables are calculated (table below) as a result of the linear transformation applied to the variables presented in table below.

 **Contrast variables (series corrected for leap year effects)**